Wednesday, May 25, 2016

 “Ouch!” he said, as he grabbed the closest goose next to him.
 Its feathers poked him in the eye.
 “I’ve got you now!”

-Noticing its golden-colored feathers, he thought it was the best of the group.
+Noticing its shimmering feathers and glowing eyes, he thought it was the best of the group.
 Its coat almost sparkled, and there seemed to be something very special about it.

-As the old man walked home with the honking geese swung over his shoulders, he debated which goose to give to the neighbors.
+As the old man walked home with the honking geese swung over his shoulders, he debated which goose to gift to the neighbors.

 “I think I’ll give the golden goose as the gift,” the old man said.
 “I’ll cook the large goose and share the leftovers.”